 Beware of Mortgage and Title Fraud

-General Tim Hill, MBA 24 Nov
+General 24 Nov

 FraudNow a days with the amount of information that is shared on the Internet and social media, identity theft and Ponzi schemes are happening regularly.
 Homeowners are taking the necessary steps to protect one of their largest investments which is their home.
 However, the last thing you want to worry about is yet another way to lose your hard-earned money.